-Grow Wellington is the regional business partner for NZTE and in this role has allocated funding of \$433,000 to help local businesses build their capability.
-Of this, \$358,000 of funding was redeemed by businesses, who matched that amount with an equal amount of co-investment, bringing the total amount of regional investment in boosting commercial capability across business to \$716,000.
+Grow Wellington is the regional business partner for NZTE and in this role has allocated \$358,000 to help local businesses build their capability.
+This was matched with an equal amount of coinvestment, bringing the total amount of regional investment in boosting commercial capability across business to \$716,000.

-We have worked with 374 businesses across the region and of these 171, or approximately 44%, received funding to build capability within their business.
+We worked with 374 businesses across the region and of these 171, or approximately 44%, received funding to build capability within their business.
 The main areas for capability development were in business planning, followed by business systems, business sustainability, marketing and governance.
-Of this funding, 46% was allocated to businesses within Wellington City and the remaining 56% to businesses in the rest of the region.
+Of this funding, 46% was allocated to businesses within Wellington City and the remaining 54% to businesses in the rest of the region.